 - "Do I qualify?" (a link to short questionnaire where individuals can find out if they qualify for any support from DHSH).

 - USDA SNAP - Federal food assistance program.

 - King County Social Services - Social and community services in King County.

 - Washington State Department of Veterans Affairs - Veterans assistance and support for Washington veterans.

 - GI Bill information - The Home For All Educational Benefits Provided By The Department Of Veterans Affairs.

-- Campus Veteran Support - The Seattle University Commuter and Transfer Student Life Resources for Veterans provides many links for veteran support and services.
+- Law School Veteran Support - The Seattle University School of Law resources page for Veterans provides many links for veteran support and services.

 WA 2-1-1 Community Resources